DUNE-DAQ/daq-kube/docs/README.md

 For example: `kluctl deploy -t pocket`

+Or if you wish to provide a set of arguments via a yaml file: `kluctl deploy -t target --args-from-file=filename.yaml`

 ## Access to your cluster

 The list of node-ports in use can be found under `dune_daq/node-ports`.
 It contains the exact manifests being run and should thus be the most up to date list of node-ports.